kevando/dufinition/README.md

 Send to tester
 open link in mobile safari and install crashanlytics

-*Downloaded to phone but does not work
-	not sure if its a uuid thing or react-native didnt export correctly

 uncommented a js line in the AppDelegate.m and ran react-native bundle --minify